Arif20484423/echat/README.md

 13- Also the major functions for uploading, sending and managing files are completed , remaining will be completed parallely with frontend development.

-14- Started with the frontend part currently developing UI's.
+14- Started with the frontend part and completed all the UI part and the connections between frontend and backend

+15- The site was completed but still there was a problem i came up with like, some bugs, and also slow speed for doing any of the task .

+16 - And then i decided to make changes to my structure databases and apis to make my app efficient.

+17 -

 ## Getting Started